The 2020/21 Premier League is in its final stages and the race for Champions League qualification couldn’t be much closer.

 Liverpool might have Golden Boot contender Mohamed Salah in their ranks, but Jurgen Klopp’s men have still been starved of goals at times.
 And their injury list is the stuff of nightmares, especially in defence.
 Virgil van Dijk tops the list, but he is joined by club captain Jordan Henderson, Joel Matip and Joe Gomez on the treatment table, while the likes of Diogo Jota and Naby Keita have suffered extended absences.
 Even replacement centre-backs Ozan Kabak and Ben Davies are now in the physio room.

-Remaining Premier League fixtures: West Brom (A), Burnley (A), Crystal Palace (H)
+Remaining Premier League fixtures: Burnley (A), Crystal Palace (H)

 Current position: 3rd

 Despite reaching the FA Cup final, Leicester City had a bit of a wobble at the start of April, losing back-to-back Premier League games to Manchester City and West Ham during a run of just two wins in six.
 Still, the Foxes bounced back to beat West Brom 3-0 and Crystal Palace 2-1 to remain third in the table and they demonstrated that durability again to beat Man Utd 2-1 after losing to Newcastle.
-But despite sitting third, the Foxes are priced at 8/15 to secure Champions League football according to Sky Bet, with Chelsea the favourites to win that all-important clash after the FA Cup final.
+But despite sitting third, the Foxes are priced at 8/13 to secure Champions League football according to Sky Bet, with Chelsea the favourites to win that all-important clash on Tuesday.
+Of course, they were also favourites to beat Leicester in the FA Cup final, but those odds counted for nothing.

 Brendan Rodgers has considerable firepower at his disposal in Jamie Vardy alone, while Nigerian striker Kelechi Iheanacho is enjoying a hot-streak of his own right now.
 In fact, Leicester have scored more goals than any other side outside the Premier League’s top two (65).